 CONDITIONS MILES PER HOUR KILOMETERS PER HOUR On all roadways, except where posted.
 25 MPH 40 KPH In all residential or housing areas.
 18 MPH 30 KPH In all parking lots or areas and alleyways.
 12 MPH 20 KPH When passing troop movements.
 12 MPH 20 KPH In all school zones during school hours.
 12 MPH 20 KPH When moving in reverse or backing up.
-06 MPH 10 KPH When towing vehicles, trailers and other authorized cargo (vehicles must be towed using approved 18 MPH 30 KPH equipment or vehicles).
-Drive slower than the posted speed limit under the following situations: Inclement weather.
+06 MPH 10 KPH North Overrun 31 MPH 50 KPH South Overrun 24 MPH 40 KPH When towing vehicles, trailers and other authorized cargo (vehicles must be towed using approved equipment or vehicles).
+18 MPH 30 KPH Drive slower than the posted speed limit under the following situations: Inclement weather.
 When maneuvering through construction.
-On/Off-base maximum speed for a moped or motorcycle (less than 50cc) according to Japanese 18 MPH 30 KPH traffic law: Do not drive a vehicle on a public or private roadway 06 MPH 10 KPH at a speed less than: OU WIFTI 10 KFII Do not drive a vehicle so slow as to impede the safe, fluid movement of traffic or create a potential traffic hazard
+Do not drive a moped at a speed in excess of: 24 MPH 40 KPH On/Off-base maximum speed for a moped or motorcycle (less than 50cc) according to Japanese traffic law: 18 MPH 30 KPH Do not drive a vehicle on a public or private roadway at a speed less than: 06 MPH 10 KPH Do not drive a vehicle so slow as to impede the safe, fluid movement of traffic or create a potential traffic hazard